 Most Historians Accept the Empty Tomb as a Fact

-While this is not an argument in favour of the empty tomb (of which this article has highlighted some), it is always valuable to get a feel for academic consensus.
+While this is not an argument in favour of the empty tomb, it is always important to get a feel for academic consensus.
 In this case the majority of critical scholars accept the empty tomb’s historicity.
-This conclusion is largely thanks to Habermas’ discovery that roughly 75% of scholars accept it, many of whom would view the above reasons as persuasuve evidence (13).
-The New Testament scholar and theologian Jacob Kremer (1924-2010) penned that “By far most exegetes hold firmly to the reliability of the biblical statements concerning the empty tomb.”
+This can be said with credit to Habermas’ findings that roughly 75% of scholars accept the empty tomb, many of whom would view the above reasons as persuasive (13).
+The New Testament scholar and theologian Jacob Kremer (1924-2010) said it himself when he wrote that “By far most exegetes hold firmly to the reliability of the biblical statements concerning the empty tomb.”
 (14)

 1. Habermas, G. 2016.
 The Empty Tomb of Jesus.
 Available.